4d/docs/website/translated_docs/pt/API/DataclassAttributeClass.md

 #### Description

-The `.indexed` property <!-- REF DataClassAttributeClass.indexed.Summary -->contains **True** if there is a B-tree or a Cluster B-tree index on the attribute<!-- END REF -->.
+A propriedade `.indexed` <!-- REF DataClassAttributeClass.indexed.Summary -->contiene **True** se houver um índice B-tree ou Cluster B-tree no atributo<!-- END REF -->.

 This property is not returned if `.kind` = "relatedEntity" or "relatedEntities".
 > For generic programming, you can use **Bool**(dataClassAttribute.indexed) to get a valid value (false) even if `.indexed` is not returned.